eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Queen Cypha.md

 ## [[Session 14 - The Party Retcons]]
 Kaldrake and [[Belnades]] are able to enter Lothric by saying they are guests of the Queen.
 ## [[Session 15 - The Party Has a Meeting]]
+It is mentioned that Queen Cypha is hosting a melee to choose her new champion.

+[[Gwyneth Sootspot|Gwyneth]] says Queen Cypha was okay with her having a position in Lothric since she looks human enough.
+She also says she doesn't mind if Queen Cypha were to die, since she would just jump ship.